Master Intercultural Conflict Management

 The Master of Arts in Intercultural Conflict Management is designed to provide students from different cultures and a wide range of professional backgrounds with a deep understanding of the linkages between Democracy, Participation, Social Exclusion, Human Rights and Conflict Management theory and practice.
 The curriculum, strongly application-oriented, prepares participants to work in Governmental and Non-Governmental organizations of international cooperation and development cooperation, humanitarian aid agencies and local, regional or international organizations promoting social development and dealing with existing and upcoming conflicts.

-The Master ICM is taught in English and is based on the professional, cultural and political diversity of students and lecturers.
+The Master ICM is taught in English and/or Spanish and is based on the professional, cultural and political diversity of students and lecturers.
 Intercultural and interdisciplinary studying and the variety of thoughts and believes are the major framework of the ICM.
 Instruction on the M.A. program is informed by principles and values reflecting an inclusive and community-centered approach with a goal toward social transformation and the realization of human rights.
 Based on an epistemological and constructivist approach, the MA-ICM combines approaches from postcolonial studies, transnationalism, inequality research and international and human rights law.